-- Base Breaker: In a rather Base Breaking moment, when it was revealed that the official SP campaign for ARMA 3 would not be finished in time for the scheduled September 12th release and that said release date was immutable, meaning that the game would ship/launch without an official campaign... the announcement that the campaign (or rather, three mini-campaigns) would be delivered as free DLC instead of being immediately available in full, didn't help, although some players enjoyed the episodic style of the story.
+- In a rather divisive moment, when it was revealed that the official SP campaign for ARMA 3 would not be finished in time for the scheduled release and that said release date was immutable, meaning that the game would launch without an official campaign.
+The announcement that the campaign would be released over the course of a year as free DLC instead of being immediately available in full, didn't help, although some players enjoyed the episodic style of the story.
 The controversy was over once the campaign was fully published and it has been mostly forgotten since.

-- In Arma 3 DL Cs are a great point of contention among players: in order not to fragment the multiplayer community, Bohemia takes a "freatures free, new content is paid for" approach, making players who own the DLC to have access to content other players in the same server don't have.
-To ilustrate, the Helicopters DLC introduced game mechanics such as sling loading, advanced flight model (as in ''completely'' realistic), firing from vehicles, and a few more.
+- In Arma 3 DLCs are a great point of contention among players: in order not to fragment the multiplayer community, Bohemia takes a "features free, new content is paid for" approach, making players who own the DLC to have access to content other players in the same server don't have.
+To illustrate, the Helicopters DLC introduced game mechanics such as sling loading, advanced flight model (as in ''completely'' realistic), firing from vehicles, and a few more.
 These are available to ALL players, regardless if they pay for the DLC or not, and they apply to all helicopters, including the non-DLC ones.
-But the new helicopters added in the DLC, can only be piloted and gunned by players who paid for it, while other players in the server can still ride as passengers, wether they own the DLC or not.
+But the new helicopters added in the DLC, can only be piloted and gunned by players who paid for it, while other players in the server can still ride as passengers, whether they own the DLC or not.
 Some players think this is fair, others think it is not, others just complain about the existence of DLC at all.
-And let's leave it at that
+And let's leave it at that.

 - "Funny Aneurysm" Moment: The 2014 invasion of Crimea and civil war-like situation in Eastern Ukraine is uncannily similar to the scenario and plot of II; A radical Russian minority with a Communist bent in a post-Soviet Central-Eastern Ruritania bordering on Russia wages war against weak government forces (after the latter declare to distance themselves from their Cold War sphere of influence) and occupy government buildings.
 Then Russia personally intervenes, marching over the border in a semi-black-op manner.
 Then the government forces team up with radical nationalist militants.
 The only part that has yet to happen is a US-European military intervention.

-- Game Breaker: Not really present in game mechanics in the traditional way, since it's comittment to realism means that nothing grants an automatical advantage over everything, every weapon and vehicles has its advantages and disadvantages, making the game breaker status more dependent of the situation rather than the weapon or vehicle itself.
-It is up to the mission designers to make sure that no element becomes all-powerful (I.E: If one team has access to attack helicopters of some kind, the other team should have Anti Air capabilities in some form).
+- Game-Breaker: Not really present in game mechanics in the traditional way, since its commitment to realism means that nothing grants an automatic advantage over everything, every weapon or vehicle has its advantages and disadvantages, making the game-breaker status more dependent on the situation rather than the weapon or vehicle itself.
+It is up to the mission designers to make sure that no element becomes all-powerful (e.g. if one team has access to attack helicopters of some kind, the other team should have Anti Air capabilities in some form).

 - Homegrown Hero: Arma regularly casts you as an American soldier in NATO intervention and/or peacekeeping operations in fictional countries.
 Sometimes it's actually closely based on Real Life (like in II's Yugoslavia-esque Chernarus and Afghanistan-esque Takistan) and thus downplayed, but other times (as with Sahrani in I or Altis and Stratis in III) not so much.
 The creators themselves are Czech (and have once even made a Czech faction in-game), but the intended target market audience was obvious.